How I built Fluxer, a Discord-like chat app

 2020 to 2022

-When the pandemic hit, studying from home gave me a lot more time to learn.
-Until then, I had treated programming casually, but the project I had in mind kept pulling me back.
+When the pandemic hit, studying from home gave me more time to learn.
+Until then, I'd treated programming casually, but I kept returning to the project.

 During my senior high school years, I worked on early prototypes of what is now Fluxer.
 My final graduation project became that prototype, plus a technical report on what I'd learned from studying Discord's technical blog posts and architecture and how I applied those ideas in practice.
 When I graduated in summer 2022, I received a small $200 scholarship from the school, and the title "Web Guru of the Year."